NEWS

 Call for nominations/applications

-The selection committee consists of 6-8 members, namely 2-3 previous medal winners and 4-5 senior European Bioinorganic Chemists of different expertise and different nationalities.
-The EuroBIC secretary is in charge of organizing the selection process, but does not vote herself.
+The selection committee comprises 6-8 members, including 2-3 previous medal winners and 4-5 senior European Bioinorganic Chemists with diverse expertise and nationalities.
+While the EuroBIC secretary is responsible for organizing the selection process, she does not participate in the voting.